-Let’s take a look at what the fundamental rules to a poker game are.
+Let’s take a look at what the fundamental rules of a poker game are.

 Rule 1: Place a bet into the pool or pot.

 To start off a game of poker, place your bet into the communal pot.
 Depending on the casino, the game’s minimum and maximum bet limits display onscreen.